Mickhat/mickhat.github.io/_posts/2024-03-12-Macless-Haystack.md

 If you need to adjust the Macless Haystack endpoint, click on the gear icon on the top right corner and change the URL.

 To add a Flipper, click on the Accessories tab and select the + sign.
-Click import from JSON file and selecht the PREFIX_devices.json file.
+Click import from JSON file and select the `PREFIX_devices.json` file.

 ## adding the .keys file